Moving On After Divorce – Be Careful

 In a culture of New Year’s resolutions, we simply assume that ambitious goals are the cure to all that ails us.
 Unhappy with a specific aspect of your daily life?
 Set a goal, write it down, and take steps to achieve it.
 Unfortunately, this approach oversimplifies what can be surprisingly complicated challenges.
 Choose the wrong strategy, and you’ll make no progress—you might even go backwards.

-For instance, Americans are obsessed with weight loss, and we spend billions a year on exercise, diet and surgical solutions to that end.
+For instance, Americans are obsessed with weight loss, and we spend billions a year on exercise, diet, and surgical solutions to that end.
 However, an alarming one-third of the population is currently obese, and the crisis seems to be deepening.
 Perhaps our fundamental understanding of obesity as an “energy balance” disorder—caused by eating too much and not moving enough and cured by eating less and moving more—is wrong.
 If our paradigm is wrong, the strategies we use to pursue success can prove useless or even backfire on us.

 The Brain’s Role in Failed Goals